-How Texas is preparing higher education for AI
+How Texas is Preparing Higher Education for AI

 While other experts agree that university leaders need to be having these conversations among themselves and with students, they’re concerned adapting to AI might become another burden placed on already exhausted faculty.

-“Where does that time and money come from?” said Lance Eaton, director of faculty development and innovation at College Unbound, a national nonprofit focused on adult learners.
+“Where does that time and money come from?” said Lance Eaton, director of faculty development and innovation at College Unbound, a national nonprofit, accredited four-year college focused on adult learners.
 He also writes a newsletter on AI and higher education.
 “Because they were already overtaxed well before this happened.”

+Wizard Chess, Robot Bikes and More: Six Students Creating Cool Stuff with AI

 Keller acknowledged that many of the conversations about AI have “glossed over” the need to appropriately support faculty.